A diagnosis of breast cancer may change how you think about your body, so it is important to give yourself time to come to terms with it.

 If you did not have immediate breast reconstruction (carried out at the time of mastectomy), you can have reconstruction later, called a 'delayed reconstruction'.
 There are two main methods of breast reconstruction.
 These are reconstruction using your own tissue and reconstruction using an implant.
 Which type is more suitable for you depends on many factors, including the treatment you have had, any ongoing treatment and the size of your breasts.
 Talk to your healthcare team about which reconstruction is suitable for you.

-Hair loss from chemotherapy can range from mild thinning of the hair to total hair loss, including body hair.
+Some types of chemotherapy for breast cancer cause total hair loss, some cause the hair to thin out, while others have no effect on your hair.
 When the hair grows back it may be more curly, thicker or finer than it was before treatment.
 It may grow back a slightly different colour.